kisanbura/Linux-OS-Coursework/docs/week4.md

 After fix succesful login without password
 <img width="1336" height="770" alt="week 4 succesful loginwithout password" src="https://github.com/user-attachments/assets/70f70900-16e1-4e8e-af78-830e3538f56d" />

+### Trade-off: Security vs Usability in SSH Authentication

+A key trade-off identified during SSH hardening was between security and usability.
+Disabling password-based authentication significantly reduces the risk of brute-force attacks and credential compromise; however, it also increases the risk of administrator lockout if SSH keys are misconfigured.
+This trade-off was accepted because key-based authentication provides stronger cryptographic security and aligns with industry best practices for server administration.
+The risk was mitigated by retaining console access via the virtual machine and validating configuration changes using `sshd -T` before closing active sessions.

 ----------------------------------------------------------------------------------------

 ## Non-Root Administrative User